 (v) a combination of any of the above local government entities, acting jointly; and

-(b) hosts a communications facility that:

-(i) is operated on a 24-hour basis every day of the year and is automatically accessible anywhere in the PSAP’s service area by dialing 9-1-1;
+(b) operates a 9-1-1 system that at a minimum meets the requirements for a 9-1-1 system as provided in 10-4-103 MCA (See: HB61 Section 17); and

-(ii) first receives all emergency wireline and wireless voice calls and the majority of all other non-voice emergency communications from persons requesting emergency services in the service area; and
+(c) first receives all emergency wireline and wireless voice calls from person requesting emergency services in the PSAPs service area.

-(iii) directly dispatches emergency services or transfers or relays the emergency communications to appropriate public or private safety agencies.

 NEW RULE III APPLICATION FOR CERTIFICATION (1) An applicant for certification must submit an application on a form prescribed by the department.